Carlos Lee Noriel

 - Height 6' 2", Weight 235 lb.

 A steady player, Carlos Lee was a major star whose home run total never dropped from 1999-2006.
 As a rookie he hit 16, then he hit 24 for a couple of seasons, then 26, then 31 a couple of times, then 32, and in 2006 he hit 37 home runs.
 In 2007 he played for his fourth team, the Houston Astros, and while his home run count went down slightly to 32, he had more doubles and RBI than ever before.
 He dropped again to 28 homers in 2008, but since he appeared in only 115 games his slugging percentage was the highest in his career.

 He was born in 1976 in Panama and was signed by Chicago White Sox scout Miguel Ibarra in 1994.
 He arrived in the majors in 1999 at the age of 23, hitting .293 in 127 games.
 He was seventh in the 1999 American League Rookie of the Year Award voting behind Carlos Beltran who also hit .293.

-Lee has been a workhorse who has always played a lot of games.
+Lee was a workhorse who has always played a lot of games.
 After his first season, he always played at least 140 games in a season (until 2008 when he missed some games), accumulating nearly 4,000 at-bats in his first seven seasons.